file-icons/atom/README.md

 *Colourless icons is now a setting in the atom preferences*

-You can now remove this from your user stylesheet
+You can now add this to your user stylesheet
 ```css
 @import "packages/file-icons/features/no-colours";
 ```